 - If Advertiser has ordered a Custom Dedicated Short Code CloseBy® Text Marketing Product “Custom Dedicated Short Code” or a “CDSC”” the Minimum Term of Service is 12 months beginning on the Acceptance Date.
 CDSC provides Advertiser with text messaging to an unlimited number of Subscribers for Advertiser’s text list, to an unlimited number of Advertiser’s business locations in all states in the United States other than Alaska and Hawaii.
 This program includes up to 100,000 text messages sent in connection with Advertiser’s utilization of the CloseBy® Platform during each calendar month of the Minimum Term, and unlimited access to establish and utilize keywords.

-2. Excess Messaging In the event that Advertiser utilizes more than its maximum volume of text messages in connection with Advertiser’s VIP Text, Premium Text, or Enterprise Text program during any Product Term, Advertiser will pay Publisher one and one half cents ($.015) per additional text message.
-In the event that Advertiser utilizes more than 100,000 text messages sent in connection with Advertiser’s Custom Dedicated Short Code program, Advertiser will pay Publisher one and one half cents ($.015) per additional text message.
-In either case, Publisher will bill Advertiser monthly, in arrears for such excess text messaging, and Advertiser agrees to pay such charges promptly upon receipt of an invoice.
+2. Excess Messaging Rate.
+In the event that Advertiser utilizes more than its maximum volume of text messages in connection with Advertiser’s VIP Text, Premium Text, or Enterprise Text program during any Product Term, Advertiser will pay Publisher one and one half cents ($.015) per additional text message.
+In the event that Advertiser utilizes more than 100,000 text messages sent in connection with Advertiser’s Custom Dedicated Short Code program during a calendar month, Advertiser will pay Publisher one and one half cents ($.015) per additional text message.
+In either case, with regard to message volumes utilized by Advertiser during the Product Term, or in the case of CDSC programs during the calendar month, Publisher will bill Advertiser monthly in arrears for such excess text messaging, and Advertiser agrees to pay such charges promptly upon receipt of Publisher’s invoice.
+Advertiser may also purchase additional pre-paid messaging credits in increments of 25,000, 50,000, 75,000 or 100,000 or more messages.
+The per-message price of such pre-paid Bulk Messaging purchases is presumptively one and a half cents ($.015) per-message, unless such a Bulk Purchases is contracted for at a different price designated in a telephonically recorded agreement or other Order Form subject to the General Terms and Product Terms of this Agreement.

 3. Messaging Tabulation.
 For purposes of these CloseBy® Text Marketing Product Terms, text messages are considered all outgoing and incoming text messages processed through the CloseBy® Platform in connection with Advertiser’s account, and for the avoidance of doubt, shall include all messages from Advertiser to a Subscriber and all messages from a Subscriber directed to Advertiser, Advertiser’s keyword, vanity keyword, or long code, or any other identifiers of Advertiser.
 Text messages are tabulated according to the number of recipients, such that any message sent to a single Subscriber constitutes one message, and if the same message is sent to a second Subscriber it will count as two messages; a message sent to 150 Subscribers for example would be counted as 150 messages.
-Message utilization does not carry over, or become credited to any other Product Term.
-Calculations begin anew at the start of each Product Term.
-No refund or credit will be given for unutilized text messages or any other purchased features, under any circumstance whatsoever.
+Message utilization does not carry over or become credited to any other Product Term or in the case of DCSC into any other calendar month.
+Message utilization calculations begin anew at the start of each Product Term or in the case of DCSC each new calendar month.
+No refund or credit will be given for unutilized text messages or any other purchased features during or at the end of a term, under any circumstance whatsoever.

 4. Support.
 Advertiser will be supported in utilization of the CloseBy® Text Marketing Product by the efforts of Publisher’s Text Marketing Account Specialists.
 Publisher’s Text Marketing Account Specialists will be available for CloseBy® Platform training and assistance.
 Publisher will also provide technical support.
 For the avoidance of doubt, in the event that Publisher provides Advertiser with marketing materials or ideas to increase awareness of Advertiser’s text marketing program, assists Advertiser with the creation or sending of a message on Advertiser’s behalf, or provides message suggestions or marketing ideas for Advertiser’s use of CloseBy® Text Marketing, Advertiser shall indemnify and hold harmless the Publisher Indemnitees from and against any and all claims, suits, proceedings, investigations, liabilities, losses, damages, settlements, costs or expenses, including reasonable attorneys’ fees and costs, arising out of such materials, ideas or assistance, or Advertiser’s activities in connection therewith.

 5. Additional Purchases.
-Advertiser may make additional purchases in connection with CloseBy® Text Marketing, including features or services such as dedicated short codes, additional 10DLC text numbers, vanity codes, branded messaging, pre-paid bulk messaging credits, or Product upgrades, and in any such future circumstances wherein Advertiser makes payment and Publisher accepts payment for such orders without additional signed or recorded assent documenting agreement to the terms and conditions of this Agreement, the parties agree that they intend that all such future orders to be subject to and governed by the terms and conditions of this Agreement.
+Advertiser may make additional purchases in connection with CloseBy® Text Marketing, including features or services such as dedicated short codes, additional 10DLC text numbers, vanity codes, branded messaging, pre-paid bulk messaging credits, Product upgrades, or call forwarding services as such products or services may be from time to time offered by Publisher, and in any such future circumstances wherein Advertiser makes payment and Publisher accepts payment for such orders without additional signed or recorded assent documenting agreement to the terms and conditions of this Agreement, the parties agree that they intend that all such future orders to be subject to and governed by the terms and conditions of this Agreement.
+In the event of Product upgrade purchases, such a mid-term upgrade made during the first three months of the existing Product term at the price reflected in the recorded oral agreement or Order Form will result in Advertiser having access to the upgraded features or functionality of the program from the purchase date through the end of the then current term as reflected in recorded oral agreement or the Order Form; and in the event of mid-term Product upgrade purchase made during the final four months of the existing Product term in Advertiser will have access to the upgraded features or functionality of the program at the price reflected in the recorded oral agreement or Order Form beginning on the purchase date and continuing for a term lasting twelve months past the expiration of the then-current term.

 6. Automatic Annual or Month to Month Renewal.
 Custom Dedicated Short Code programs are not eligible for month to month renewal and will renew for subsequent a subsequent annual term if not cancelled in writing subject to the Notice provisions described in Section 20 in the General Terms of this Agreement at least 30 days prior to the anniversary of the Acceptance Date.
 VIP, Premium, and Enterprise programs are eligible for month-to-month renewal after the Minimum Term.
 In the event of any Monthly Renewal Term, Publisher will charge or bill Advertiser the monthly rate for CloseBy® Text Marketing at a cost representing one twelfth of the annual rate (if Advertiser ordered the Premium or Enterprise Product) or one sixth of the six-month rate (if Advertiser ordered the VIP Product) as shown on the Order Form, and the first 8,330 text messages utilized by Advertiser (if Advertiser ordered the VIP or Premium Product) or the first 12,500 text messages utilized by Advertiser (if Advertiser ordered the Enterprise Product) during that Monthly Renewal Term will be without additional cost to Advertiser, and any volume of messages in excess of that number will be billed by Publisher to Advertiser in arrears at the rate of one and a half cents ($.015) per message.